Interoperability Productions for FHIR

 InterSystems healthcare products simplify the process of extracting clinical data from incoming HL7 messages and transforming that data into FHIR resources.
 Once transformed into FHIR, the clinical data can be forwarded to external FHIR endpoints or stored in an internal FHIR repository that can be queried by FHIR clients.
 A basic interoperability production that transforms HL7 messages into FHIR resources would include:

-Once the HL7 data has been transformed into FHIR, it can be sent to an external FHIR endpoint or, in the case of InterSystems IRIS for Health, stored in an internal Resource Repository of the FHIR server.
+Once the HL7 data has been transformed into FHIR, it can be sent to an external FHIR endpoint or, in the case of FHIR server, stored in an internal Resource Repository.
 You control where the FHIR data is forwarded by adding a business operation that performs a specific function.
 For details about these business operations, see Sending FHIR Requests.
-If you are using the business operation that forwards requests to the internal storage of the FHIR server, use the FHIREndpoint setting of HS.FHIR.DTL.Util.HC.SDA3.FHIR.Process to specify the InterSystems FHIR server’s endpoint.
+If you are using the business operation that forwards requests to the internal storage of the FHIR server, use the FHIREndpoint setting of HS.FHIR.DTL.Util.HC.SDA3.FHIR.ProcessOpens in a new tab to specify the InterSystems FHIR server’s endpoint.

 For a hands-on example of integrating HL7 message with a FHIR server, see FHIR R4 Integration QuickStartOpens in a new tab.